 Now, if you want to indulge, this is the place to do it.
 Roast Hog spit-roast a whole pig each day and make mouth-watering pork sandwiches (about £7).
 The uber-tender pork is crammed into a ciabatta roll, with a homemade apple sauce and arugula, topped with a little bit of the crispy pork crackling.

 Just like the sweets department, Borough Market provides a large number of options for bread.
 While there are many excellent options, Bread Ahead is the best of the best.
-The focaccia is to die for, but don’t overlook the doughnuts.
+The focaccia is to die for, but don’t overlook the doughnuts (one of our picks for 50 best dishes in London).
 At £2.50 each, and offered in flavors like salted honeycomb and creme caramel, these are a perfect way to end a day at the market, along with some sourdough or baguette to take home.
 Plus, their full-scale bakery is located just around the corner, and offers fun baking classes for the public, for beginners and seasoned bakers.

 Food Shops and Restaurants Around the Market

 There is a lot to eat and drink around the market, from coffee shops to proper restaurants.
 If you want to brave the queue at Monmouth Coffee, you will be rewarded with some of the best coffee in the city.
 Just around the corner, on Park Street, Neal’s Yard Dairy, the legendary cheesemonger, has its main retail outlet, jam packed with the finest UK cheeses.